 If you are considering homeschooling, you likely want to know the negative effects of homeschooling.
 Can homeschooling harm your child?
 What should you know before you make your decision?

-Are there Negative Effects of Homeschooling?
+Are There Negative Effects of Homeschooling?

 Exposure to Diversity

-Diversity is largely dictated by the community that you live in.
-However, even if you live in an area that isn't culturally diverse, you can easily teach diversity.
-Diversity is everywhere - not just in public schools.
-Any time you take your child out of the house, you expose him to diversity.Most homeschool parents take every moment and use it as an opportunity to teach.
-So it doesn't matter if you are at the park, at church or at the grocery store, you can turn it into a lesson in diversity that will typically be better than one found in any public school, because it will be based on real life.
+A big negative many people cite when home school is discussed is diversity.
+However, diversity is largely dictated by the community you live in.
+Additionally, even if you live in an area that isn't culturally diverse, you can easily teach diversity.
+Christopher J. Metzler, PhD notes the opportunity to teach diversity is everywhere - not just in public schools.
+Leading by example, parents can expose their children to diversity.
+Since, most homeschool parents take every moment and use it as an opportunity to teach, it doesn't matter if you are at the park, at church or at the grocery store, you can turn it into a lesson in diversity based on real life.

 Involvement in Society